 With spring practices only a couple of weeks away, it’s time to start previewing what the 2020 Gators might look like position-by-position.

-Here are three observations, two questions and one prediction about UF’s signal-callers entering the spring.
+Next up are the tight ends.
+Here are three observations, two questions and one prediction about the group entering the spring.